aexx/detect-replica-moves/README.md

 This script should run **before synchronization with your preferred sync tool** and does **NOT** replace the sync tool.

-PLEASE check the script CAREFULLY if changes are OK.
+_PLEASE check the script CAREFULLY if changes are OK.
+Use this script at your own risk!_
-USE THIS SCRIPT AT YOUR OWN RISK!

 **_(1) most_** files means **for safety** several files will be ignored:
    * files with same(same beginning) names on every side and also
    * files which are only on the remote side